peterhychan/mern-feelplanet-app/README.md

  Where-To-Visit is a full-stack application written in HTML, CSS, JavaScript, ExpressJS, and MongoDB.
 It is the platform designed for users sharing places visited, along with ratings and reviews.

+ The application has now successfully deployed on [Heroku](https://where-to-visit.herokuapp.com/).

 ## Project status / Contributing

 This project is still being developed.
 Feel free to submit a push request.